Pathoschild/canimod.github.io/guides/crossplatforming-a-smapi-mod.md

    _<small>Tip: don't change the default install path, or you'll need to customise the mod's build configuration.</small>_

-#### If your main computer is Linux or Mac
+### If your main computer is Linux or Mac

 1. Install [VirtualBox](https://www.virtualbox.org/).
 2. [Create a VM with Windows](http://www.macworld.co.uk/how-to/mac-software/run-windows-10-on-your-mac-using-virtualbox-3621650/).
 3. Install [Visual Studio Community](https://www.visualstudio.com/vs/community/) in your VM.
 4. Install Stardew Valley in your VM.

-### Compiling release packages
+## Compiling per-platform packages
+**You usually don't need to do this!** Only do this if your mod isn't rewritten correctly by SMAPI.

+### Using a virtual machine

 1. Compile one version on your main computer.
-2. Compile another version in your virtual machine.
+2. Compile another version in your virtual machine (see previous section).
 3. Create three archives with your mod's name, version, and platform.
 (To reduce confusion, it's better to create separate packages for Linux and Mac even though they're identical.)